|

 By tampering with the time, legislators were inviting calamity,

+especially in the case of young children.
 A letter to the editor of the Weekly Sun,

 the official newspaper of the United Farmers of Ontario, elaborated